 The last section to be completed by the user prior to calculating final answers is the "Equations" section in the lower, right-hand quadrant of Figure 2.
 This system of equations is commonly, but not necessarily, the equations of force and moment equilibrium.
 This is divided into two lists: equations and comments.
 Comments are optional.
-Equations are entered using the following simple rules:
+Equation entry is intuitive and subject to very few rules.